Karitham/WaifuBot/README.md

 # Thanks

-Much thanks to people from the gopher discord for all the help with go and Anders for its library.
+Much thanks to people from the gopher discord for all the help with go